deepanshs/mrinversion/docs/getting_started.rst

     The figure on the left is the guess solution of the nuclear shielding tensor distribution derived from the inversion of the spinning sideband dataset.
 The figure on the right is the true nuclear shielding tensor distribution.
-The ζ and η coordinates are depicted as piecewise polar, where ζ is the radial dimension, and η is the angular dimension, defined in Eq. :eq:`zeta_eta_def`.
-The region in blue and red corresponds to the positive and negative values of ζ.
-The radial grid lines are drawn at every 20 ppm increment of ζ, and the angular grid lines are drawn at every 0.2 increment of η.
-The `x` and `y` axis are η = 0, and the diagonal is η = 1.

-You may also evaluate the spectrum predicted from the solution using the :meth:`~mrinversion.linear_model.SmoothLasso.predict` method of the object as follows,
+You may also evaluate the residuals corresponding to the solution using the :meth:`~mrinversion.linear_model.SmoothLasso.residuals` method of the object as follows,

 .. plot::